 These prices are based on the Higher Rate Motability Component.
 Pricing and offers are correct at the date of publication and are subject to confirmation.
 Pricing may not be accurate as pricing is updated quarterly.
 Unless otherwise stated, metallic paint at extra cost.
 Library image for illustration purposes only.

-Electric front windows, Front disc brakes, Galvanished body, Volkswagen connect, Speed sensitive power steering, Trip computer, Black door mirrors, Chrome surrounds to the air vents, radio controls and air conditioning...
+Electric front windows, Front disc brakes, Galvanished body, Volkswagen connect, Speed sensitive power steering, One touch indicators, Rev counter, Black door mirrors, Chrome surrounds to the air vents, radio controls and air conditioning...